-Third portion of 20% would be invested in mutual funds and index funds and that too through an SIP route for long term (7-10+) years.
-This is because the market is currently overpriced and if I buy the funds now, I’m paying a premium price to buy the fund.
+Third portion of 20% would be invested in mutual funds and index funds and that too through a systematic investment policy (SIP) route for long term (7-10+) years.
+This is because timing the market is a zero sum game.
 Buying through SIP will give me advantage of rupee cost averaging.
 Also investing will become automated.

 Forth portion of 20% will be used to invest in businesses over a period of time that I really believe in which can give me multiple returns should those businesses become successful.
-(You can see shark tank for better idea on this).
+(You can see shark tank – a reality show for better idea on this).